Habits are a cornerstone of our lives. Some of our habits and routines can be so automatic that we don’t realize we are doing them.

 As I mentioned earlier you might only need a small tweak to a particular habit to dramatically improve your life.

-Awareness is the start – action comes next.
-Consistency comes after that and before you know it you have a new habit to help make your day happier, healthier and more productive.
+Awareness is the first step in changing habits – taking action comes next.
+Consistency comes after that and before you know it you have a new habit to help make your day happier, healthier, and more productive.